 We believe that inflation historically has not had a material impact on our operations or profitability.
-In 1998, we expanded into Australia, we plan to start operations in the United Kingdom on November 15, 1999 and we plan to expand into Japan in 2000.
+In 1998, we expanded into Australia, in 1999, we plan to expand into the United Kingdom and in 2000, we plan to expand into Japan.
 Revenues and expenses in foreign markets are currently translated using historical and weighted-average currency exchange rates; therefore a weakening United States dollar should have a positive impact whereas a strengthening United States dollar should have a negative impact on translations of our foreign operations.
 The planned expansion into Japan may not proceed as planned if there is a further economic downturn or fluctuation in Asian currencies.
 We intend to proceed cautiously with the Japanese expansion in order to help minimize any material impact on our operations or profitability.